f4z3r/asl-project/README.md

     README.md

 README.md           -- this file
-report.tex          -- the tex file generating the report project.pdf         -- project description as given by the course report-outline.pdf  -- report outline as given by the course azure_template.json -- JSON template used to generate VMs on the cloud
+azure_template.json -- JSON template used to generate VMs on the cloud report.pdf          -- the report report.tex          -- the tex file generating the report

 ```

 ## Graphs